top of page

 Sneak peek of the Concept Art for the new Indiana Jones Adventure in Animal Kingdom - image credit @Disney

 We’re finally getting to step inside Casita!
-This trackless dark ride will use advanced technology (similar to Mystic Manor in Hong Kong Disneyland) to bring the magical home of the Madrigals to life.
-Guests will journey through Antonio’s jungle room, visit enchanted spaces throughout the house, meet family members like Mirabel and Bruno, and conclude with Antonio’s gift ceremony.
+This trackless dark ride will use advanced technology, similar to other modern Disney attractions. to bring the magical home of the Madrigals to life.
+Guests will journey through Antonio’s jungle room on ride vehicles the house has assembled from pieces of furiture and visit other enchanted spaces throughout the house, meet family members like Mirabel and Bruno, and conclude with Antonio’s gift ceremony.
+Mirabel, Luisa and Isabela's original voice actors are returning.

 Encanto Ride Concept Art Photo Credit @Disney